mwardynski/crypto-project/docs.md

 Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data, without revealing the data itself.
 The most common example, used to describe ZKP concept, is the strange cave of Ali Baba.
-Imagine a cave with one entrance that has two paths A and B. These paths are separated with a door, which open only if someone knows secret.
-Now outside a cave are two people Bob and Alice.
-Let's say Bob is a verifier and Alice is a prover.
-Alice enters the cave to prove Bob that she knows secret.
-She chooses randomly path A or B.
+Imagine a cave with one entrance that has two paths A and B. Ends of these paths are connected together.
+However, they are separated with a door, which opens only if someone knows the secret.
+Outside a cave are two people Bob and Alice.
+Alice is a prover and Bob is a verifier.
+Alice enters a cave to prove Bob that she knows the secret.
+She chooses randomly path A or B. At the same time Bob is still outside a cave and he does not know what path has been chosen.
+After that Bob enters a cave and asks Alice to come outside appearing from path A or B. Alice has 50% chance to fool Bob, because Bob can ask Alice to come outside using the same path what has been chosen earlier by Alice.
+Therefore this task is repeated many times in order to reduce chances of alice cheatning.

 - Example of a cave (maybe where's Waldo?)
 - Different introduction into ZK, not so trivial: https://youtu.be/3uSG-Xp5slM?si=fWT2JZlz6-zmSeSO